SahiLmb/Multi-AI-SQL/README.md

-Here's a **GitHub README** template for your Streamlit app that allows users to interact with a MySQL database by chatting with it:

----

 # Chat with MySQL - AI-Powered SQL Query Generator

 This Streamlit-based application allows users to chat with a MySQL database and interact with it using natural language.
 The app is powered by an AI model that interprets user queries, generates corresponding SQL queries, and returns the results in a conversational format.